juanpablocap/juanpablocap.github.io/README.md

 ## 📫 Let's Connect!

 I'm excited about collaboration and learning opportunities.
-If you're interested in working together on exciting projects or just want to connect, feel free to reach out to me via email at juanpablo.dev@example.com or through my LinkedIn profile.
+If you're interested in working together on exciting projects or just want to connect, feel free to reach out to me via email at juanpablocapilla@gmail.com or through my LinkedIn profile.

 Thanks for visiting my profile!

-*Let's build the future together!* 🌟